Disabled Students' Allowances (DSA)

 Disabled Students' Allowances (DSA) are grants that help to pay for extra equipment and support that you may need as a direct result of your disability, on-going health condition, sensory impairment, mental-health condition or specific learning difficulty.
+The entire process may take up to four months, so you need to apply as early as possible.

-Disabled Students' Allowances in a nutshell
+Disabled Students' Allowances in brief

 - Funding is provided by the funding body relevant to your nation, for example Student Finance England or Student Awards Agency Scotland (SAAS).